 Editor’s Note: High-level definition of how the Data Collection AF manages subscriptions for data exposure at Naf.

-Editor’s Note: SA2 is expected to take the lead on the design of the Naf_EventExposure API, so this clause might just need to provide cross-reference to the SA2 specification plus an overview of how the API is used.
+Editor’s Note: It appears that the specification of the Naf_EventExposure service to NF consumers residing outside the trusted domain is outside the current scope of SA2.
+Therefore it is unclear whether SA2 will wish to take the lead on the design of the Naf_EventExposure API, in support of subscription by and event notification to an ASP (i.e. its Event Consumer AF) located in an external DN.
+To be confirmed by LS exchange with SA2, SA4 may be responsible for defining Naf_EventExposure, and whereby close coordination with SA2 and perhaps CT3 will be necessary to ensure appropriate handling and ownership of the stage 2 and stage 3 specifications of the associated Naf_EventExposure and Nnef_EventExposure service APIs.

 5.4 Procedures for reporting to the Data Collection AF